JustOmar21/Contact-Info-List/README.md

 # Simple Contact Info List

-### This is a simple web application for managing contact information.
+### This is a simple responsive web application for managing contact information.
 ### Users can add, edit, and delete contacts.
 ### The application supports Regex Implemention for all fields
 ### The application uses HTML, CSS, and JavaScript.